saymrwulf/prophet/notes.md

-2023-11-13T00:36:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-11-16T08:41:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-11-16T01:29:00 - Quick fix, referencing a known issue from the official repo (prophet)
+2023-11-13T00:36:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-11-16T08:41:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-11-16T01:29:00 - Quick fix, referencing a known issue from the official repo (prophet) 2023-11-24T05:30:00 - Implementing approach from a new paper read last night (prophet)